 There are great opportunities for enrichment in Law as there are a wide-range of different activities and events involving legal professionals and universities.
 Educational visits include the Police Museum and the Courts.
 You can also join the Law Society and be a member of The Sixth Form team competing against other schools and colleges in the Bar National Mock Trial competition as a lawyer, witness, court clerk, usher or court artist.
 There is also the opportunity to participate in a mooting competition hosted by the University of Law.
 Members of the Law Society also showcase their talents by putting on mock trials for local schools.

 A Level Law is an intellectually challenging subject that requires the ability to memorise an immense number of legal principles from cases and Acts of Parliament.
 Exam questions require a thorough analysis and application of these legal principles.

 For those interested in a career in business or accountancy, this course combines well with Business, Accounting and IT.
 For those interested in criminology/social work, it will combine well with Psychology and Sociology.
 There are also many legal courses that require good communication skills so linking Law with an English qualification can provide a strong base for future careers.

 Future Career Opportunities

-Different colleges offer different courses.
-At BSFC we follow the AQA Law syllabus.
-You will experience outstanding teaching, and extensive support to ensure you reach your potential.
+You will experience outstanding teaching by senior examiners and extensive support to ensure you reach your potential.
 There are excellent enrichment opportunities, including the Bar National Mock Trial Competition, visits to the Magistrates’ and Crown Courts and activities with legal professionals and universities.